 I keep talking about these shelves but haven't shown them to you.
 I love love love these shelves and knew when I got the trailer they would be perfect.
 I have a set in my kitchen that my Mom had ordered for me years ago so back to Uline I went and ordered the right size for the space I had.
 Always need to use that vertical space and I knew I needed to have some small dog crate spots.
 You order the closest height legs to what you need and they are very handily marked in inches so you can cut them to length with a hacksaw.
 The shelves then can also be ordered pretty close to whatever size you need.
 I knew the wall behind them was reinforced for a TV mount so I simply put in eye screws and zip tied the whole thing to the wall (although it is pretty darned tight to the ceiling too).
 So far it is riding well!

 I am no longer using this unit but still have it because I'm not convinced it won't come back into play some day when I'm remodeling again.
+Besides it now does duty in my garage where I always need more shelf space.
 I instead now have the crates under a home made PVC structured table where I can easily put all 4 of them (note only 3 were used above).

 I have had this chair for many many years and it has seen much use!
 I've shown dogs for more years than I care to admit and when this chair came upon the dog show scene I had to have one and am so glad I did.
 You can sit in this all day and it is comfortable, light and holds all of you "crap" (dog treats, poop bags, soda, judging schedules, course maps....).
 It goes to every show and now also on every trip.
 Well worth the money as I think I've had mine now for over 15 years of